-Nevertheless, it continues to rank as one of London’s most exciting dining pockets, with an impressive slew of restaurants, cafés and eateries lining its streets, ranging from iconic local favourites to trendy new neighbourhood restaurants.
+Nevertheless, it continues to rank as one of London’s most exciting dining pockets, with an impressive slew of restaurants, cafés and eateries lining its streets, covering cuisines from Thai and Italian to Caribbean and South African.
 We’ve judiciously overeaten at each one, just to condense the very best of them into a handy guide for you, right here.

 Behold, the best restaurants in Peckham…

 Levan | £££

 The second restaurant from Nicholas Balfe, it’s a little slice of Paris in Peckham, serving up beautifully executed French fare in a low-key, stylishly appointed warehouse space… READ MORE